Skip to main content

 State interfaces

-State interfaces provide the current state of the robot.
-This is most commonly defined as the robot joint positions, and may also include joint velocities, torques or other available sensor data.
+State interfaces provide the current state of the hardware.
+This is most commonly defined as the robot joint positions, and may also include joint velocities, joint torques, other available sensor data, and general purpose digital inputs and outputs (GPIO).

 Command interfaces

-Command interfaces represent the desired control action that a robot should execute.
-The nature of a command interface depends on the robot actuators, but commonly includes joint positions, velocities or torques.
+Command interfaces represent the desired control action that a hardware should execute.
+The nature of a command interface depends on the actuators, but commonly includes joint positions, velocities or torques.
 For real-time control, velocity and torque are the preferred command modes.
-For other actuators such as robot grippers, the command interface might instead specify a gripper distance or force.
+For other actuators such as robot grippers, the command interface might instead specify a gripper finger distance or force through a GPIO.

 Hardware interfaces